-Sr. No. On completing the course, students will be able to CO1 Learn various laws of electro chemistry and thermodynamic derivations of various electrochemical models CO2 Study the semiconductor interface theory, semiconductor solution interface and the process of corrosion its monitoring and prevention CO3 Understand the various theories of reaction rates like collision theory, activated complex theory, Lindemann-Hinshelwood theory in detail.
+S. No. On completing the course, CO1 Students will learn the various laws of electroshemistry, thermodynamic derivations of various electrochemical models CO2 Study the semiconductor interface theory, semiconductor solution interface.
+Also understand the process of corrosion its monitoring and prevention CO3 Students will understand the various theories of reaction rates like collision theory, activated complex theory, Lindemann-Hinshelwood theory in detail.

-CO4 Learn the mechanisms of kinetics of various chain reactions (thermal and photochemical) and enzyme catalysis.
-CO5 Study the various methods Study the kinetics of fast reactions.
-CO6 Learn about the polarographic and voltametric methods of analysis and the various applications of these methods of analysis.
+CO4 Students will learn the mechanisms of kinetics of various chain reactions ( both thermal and photochemical), enzyme catalysis.
+CO5 They will also study the various methods fo Study the kinetics of fast reactions.
+CO6 Students will learn about the polarographic and voltametric methods of analysis.
+They will also understand about the various applications of these methods of analysis.

 M.Sc.
 Chemistry/M. Sc.
-Chemistry (Under the Honours Scheme) (Semester-III)
+Chemistry (Under the Honours Scheme) (Semester-III) CHE 534/ CHH 534

-CH 420/MHCH 420 Organic Synthesis-V
+Organic Synthesis-V